GENERAL INFORMATION: 503-823-4000

-G. “Single-use plastic checkout bag” means a plastic bag that is provided by a retail establishment or food provider to a customer and is not a reusable bag.
-A single-use checkout bag does not include either of the following:
+F. “Single-use plastic checkout bag” means a plastic bag that is provided by a retail establishment or food provider to a customer and is not a reusable bag.
+A single-use checkout bag does not include the following:

 1. A bag provided by a pharmacist to contain prescription medication purchased by customers of the pharmacy;

 2. A non-handled bag used to protect a purchased item from damaging or contaminating other purchased items when placed in a recycled paper bag or reusable bag; or,

 3. A plastic cover designed and used for protecting garments on a hanger.